mrenvoize/koha-testing-docker/README.md

 # Documentation

-For more advanced options and more detailed explainations of how this project works please see the [wiki](https://gitlab.com/koha-community/koha-testing-docker/-/wikis/Koha-Testing-Docker)
+For more advanced options and more detailed explanations of how this project works please see the [wiki](https://gitlab.com/koha-community/koha-testing-docker/-/wikis/Koha-Testing-Docker)